-Dental Dentures Treatment In Malta
+Dental Dentures Malta Treatment (Options & Prices)

 What is a denture?

 People wear dental dentures to replace lost or missing teeth so they can enjoy a healthy diet and smile with confidence.
-Dentures are made of either acrylic (plastic) or metal.
+They are made of either acrylic (plastic) or metal.
 A ‘complete’ or ‘full’ denture is one which replaces all the natural teeth in either the upper or lower jaws.
 A ‘partial’ denture fills in the spaces left by lost or missing teeth.
 It may be fastened to your natural teeth with metal clasps or ‘precision attachments’.

 How soon can I have a denture after my teeth are taken out?